GerardoGandeaga-301387300/CMPT450-BCP-Project/README.md

-# CMPT 450: Branch Confidence Prediction
+# CMPT 450: Branch Confidence Prediction Run Instructions

 This project has an implementation of BPRU, SBI, JRS and a composite combination.
 These models were run on 5 different benchmarks.